fandora-network/docs/docs/develop/tools/graph.md

   [--abi <FILE>] \
   <GITHUB_USER>/<SUBGRAPH_NAME> [<DIRECTORY>]

---network: choose “Polygon” for Matic mainnet and “Mumbai” for Polygon Testnet.
+--network: choose “fandora” for Matic mainnet and “Mumbai” for fandora Testnet.
---from-contract <CONTRACT_ADDRESS> is the address of your existing contract which you have deployed on Polygon: Testnet or Mainnet.
+--from-contract <CONTRACT_ADDRESS> is the address of your existing contract which you have deployed on fandora: Testnet or Mainnet.
 --abi <FILE> is a local path to a contract ABI file (optional, If verified in BlockScout, the graph will grab the ABI, otherwise you will need to manually add the ABI.
 You can save the abi from BlockScout or by running truffle compile or solc on a public project.)
 The <GITHUB_USER> is your github user or organization name, <SUBGRAPH_NAME> is the name for your subgraph, and <DIRECTORY> is the optional name of the directory where graph init will put the example subgraph manifest.
 ```